AR.1Public Health

 To address public health, staff began with creating an online Climate Risk Mapping tool to determine climate exposures at a neighborhood scale.
 Of the five vulnerabilities analyzed so far, extreme heat was identified as the biggest risk to Longmont.
 Efforts to address climate adaptation and public health have focused on extreme heat.
 See examples of actions taken in the Tasks section below.

-The City's extreme heat efforts have been recognized by AT&T's Climate Resilience Cities program for additional technical support and funding to implement cooling in households most impacted by heat, as well as the podcast Morning Brew and Harvard's Data-Smart Cities Program which highlighted the Climate Risk Mapping Tool.
+The City's extreme heat efforts have been recognized by AT&T's Climate Resilience Cities program for additional technical support and funding to implement cooling in households most impacted by heat.

 Read more